-Some MicroEJ Architecture modules require some additional information about the BSP implementation of Low Level APIs.
+Some Platform modules require additional information about the BSP implementation of Low Level APIs.

-This information must be stored in each module's configuration folder, in a file named bsp.xml.
+This information must be stored in each Platform module's configuration folder, in a file named bsp. xml.

 This file must start with the node <bsp>.
-It can contain several lines like this one: <nativeName="A\LLAPI\NAME" nativeImplementation name="AN\IMPLEMENTATION\NAME"/> where:
+It can contain several lines like this one: <nativeName="A_LLAPI_NAME" nativeImplementation name="AN_IMPLEMENTATION_NAME"/> where:

-- A\LLAPI\NAME refers to a Low Level API native name.
-It is specific to the MicroEJ C library which provides the Low Level API. - AN\IMPLEMENTATION\NAME refers to the implementation name of the Low Level API.
+- A_LLAPI_NAME refers to a Low Level API native name.
+It is specific to the MicroEJ C library which provides the Low Level API. - AN_IMPLEMENTATION_NAME refers to the implementation name of the Low Level API.
 It is specific to the BSP; and more specifically, to the C file which does the link between the MicroEJ C library and the C driver.